Summer is that exciting time of the year to get your edible vegetables ready for harvest.

 Companion planting tomatoes with other crops such as marigold, chives, and basil can help deter pests and prevent tomato rot.

-To encourage your cucumbers to do well, companion plants it with crops such as corn, peas, and beans.
+To encourage your cucumbers to do well, companion plants them with crops such as corn, peas, and beans.
 Late planter cucumber crops will also face less pressure from cucumber beetles.

 3. Malabar Spinach

-Malaba Spinach needs a bit of special care and they will go ahead and thrive when planted during summer.
-This edible crop is quite unique as it’s not real spinach but rather a topical vining plant that grows warm well-drained soil.
+Malaba Spinach needs a bit of special care and it will go ahead and thrive when planted during summer.
+This edible crop is quite unique as it’s not real spinach but rather a topical vining plant that grows in warm well-drained soil.